Java Interfaces vs. Abstract Classes

 Interfaces

 If a class implements an interface, it’s a behavioral contract of how an instance interacts with the world around it.
-Usually, there are method signatures present, but an empty “marker” interface is possible too.
+Usually, there are method signatures present, but an empty “marker” interface is also possible.

 Think of a simple alarm clock with a single alarm: